typelevel/cats/CONTRIBUTING.md

 4. Navigate to http://localhost:4000/cats/ in your browser

-5. Make changes to your site, and run `sbt makeSite` to regenerate the site.
-The changes should be reflected as soon as you run `makeSite`.
+5. Make changes to your site, and run `sbt docs/makeMicrosite` to regenerate the site.
+The changes should be reflected as soon as you run `makeMicrosite`.

 ### Compiler verified documentation